 Grabbing yourself a great lunch in a big city, while also being budget-conscious can often be quite a challenge.
 Striking the sweet balance between quantity, quality and price can seem like an unlikely feat, especially when work is calling you back to your desk.
-Tucked away in Auckland city centres laneways and side streets are an array of restaurants and cafés with enticing lunchtime menus that won’t make you trade-off price for quality.
+Luckily, Tucked away in laneways and side streets are an array of restaurants and cafés with some of the best cheap eats Auckland has to offer.
 Confidently jump into the lunchtime rush with our list of the city centres best lunch options under $13.

 Daily takeaway pasta, $12 | Amano, 66 - 68, Tyler St, Britomart

 Amano offers one of the most exciting pasta experiences in the city, with an immense focus on quality and consistency, their pasta is handcrafted daily and strives to incorporate local ingredients in every offering.
 Visit Amano Monday through Friday and you will be sure to encounter a different pasta on each occasion.
 We're loving their classic tomato pasta which originates from Amatrice and includes guanciale (salt-cured pork jowl) stirred through with fresh chilli and creamy parmesan cheese.

 White Rabbit Bagel, $10 | Best Ugly Bagels, City Works Depot

 Best Ugly Bagels are the people's hero of lunchtime bites in the city, providing customers with delicious healthy, authentic Montreal style bagels and topping combinations that have proven to be unmatched in quality and convenience.
 The White Rabbit is a classic savoury bagel which will leave you feeling light and refreshed.
 Zany Zeus cream cheese is spread across each half, then they’re layered with cheese, tomato, basil and a drizzle of lemon fennel olive oil.
 These bagels are cheap eats Auckland city centre is very proud to shout out about.